aholstenson/foibles/README.md

 Note: It's possible to use `instanceof` only if `Symbol.hasInstance` is supported.
 Check compatibility at [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/hasInstance)

-## Create a mixin depending on other mixins
+## Creating a mixin depending on other mixins

 This library supports a mixin to depend on other mixins by applying them as needed in the mixin function: